 DCC is an innovative system that allows you to choose the style of drive you want at any time.
-Four ride settings are offered - Comfort, Normal, Race and Individual - all at the touch of a button.
+Different ride settings are offered depending on models - such as Comfort, Normal, Race and Individual - all at the touch of a button.

 This operates the electrically regulated dampers and steering.
-In 'Race' mode, relatively stiff dampers match the changed steering characteristics, offering a driving experience like that of an agile sports car.
+In 'Race' mode of the Golf R, relatively stiff dampers match the changed steering characteristics, offering a driving experience like that of an agile sports car.
 The damping also adapts itself to the respective road conditions.

 Each shock absorber connects to a control that calculates the optimum setting for each wheel from the sensor data and other information received from the steering, braking, engine, transmission and driving assistance systems.

 This allows the DCC to react continually - up to a thousand times per second - to bumps in the road, changing lanes or curvy roads, while reducing pitch and roll motion.

 VW Lane Assist stops your car from drifting out of its lane, reducing the chance of an accident.
 If it senses your car is drifting out of your driving lane it gently counter-steers the car back on line.

 Since many accidents are caused by cars leaving their lanes when the driver's concentration falters, this innovative system makes driving safer and easier.
 The lane-keeping assistant uses a camera located in the rear-view mirror unit to monitor the road markings and prevent an unintended deviation.
 The system only intervenes if the indicators are not activated, so if you do want to change lanes and signal your intention, the intelligent system recognises this and switches off.

 Driver Alert System (Rest Assist)

 Monitors driver behaviour closely - noting any erratic steering wheel movements and lane deviations, for example - so it can judge the moment that you are starting to feel sleepy and need to stop.